 Democratisation of Security Knowledge

-AI-assisted democratisation empowers every engineer to execute in-depth security reviews and hardening that were previously reserved for specialists:
+AI-assisted democratisation empowers every engineer to carry out the in-depth security reviews and hardening that were once reserved for specialists:

 - Automated dependency scans with contextual explanations